 EPA Announces Winners of its Annual Campus RainWorks Challenge

-WASHINGTON (April 29, 2020) — Today, the U.S. Environmental Protection Agency (EPA) announced the winners of its eighth annual Campus RainWorks Challenge, a national competition that engages college students in the design of on-campus green infrastructure solutions to help address stormwater pollution.
-This year’s winning projects demonstrate innovative design and illustrate the health and environmental benefits of good stormwater management.
+WASHINGTON (April 26, 2022) — Today, the U.S. Environmental Protection Agency (EPA) announced the winners of its tenth annual Campus RainWorks Challenge, a national competition that engages college students in the design of on-campus green infrastructure solutions to address stormwater pollution.
+This year’s winning projects showcase the environmental, health, economic, and social benefits of green infrastructure.

-EPA is also pleased to recognize the University of California at Berkeley for honorable mention in the Demonstration Project category and Michigan State University for honorable mention in the Master Plan category.
+EPA is also pleased to recognize the University of Pennsylvania, the University of Maryland, the University of Illinois, and the University of Arkansas for honorable mention in the Demonstration Project category.
+Utah State University, the University of Portland, and Michigan State University were selected for honorable mention in the Master Plan category.

-Green infrastructure tools and techniques for stormwater management include green roofs, permeable materials, alternative designs for streets and buildings, trees, habitat conservation, rain gardens and rain harvesting systems.
-Utilizing these tools decreases pollution to local waterways by treating rain where it falls and keeping polluted stormwater from entering sewer systems.
-Communities are increasingly using innovative green infrastructure to supplement “gray” infrastructure such as pipes, filters and ponds.
-Green infrastructure reduces water pollution while increasing economic activity and neighborhood revitalization, job creation, energy savings and open space.
+Green infrastructure practices include green roofs, permeable materials, alternative designs for streets and buildings, trees, habitat conservation, rain gardens, and rain harvesting systems.
+Utilizing these practices protects local waterways by treating rain where it falls and keeping polluted stormwater from entering sewer systems.
+Communities are increasingly using innovative green infrastructure to supplement or replace “gray” infrastructure such as pipes, tunnels, and concrete channels.
+Green infrastructure reduces water pollution while increasing economic activity and neighborhood revitalization, job creation, energy savings, and open space.